ervisthegreattt/ervs-ts-kitty/README.md

 ﻿# Erv's TS Kitty

 A shareable blueprint for running a multi-agent TypeScript error reduction program.
-Ready to let a mischievous kitty claw down your TS backlog.
-It captures the prompts, guardrails, and helper tooling we used to cut thousands of compiler errors without breaking production logic.
+"Ready to let a mischievous pussy claw down your TS backlog." - Thirsty Calwed Code
+It captures the prompts, guardrails, and helper tooling I used to cut thousands of compiler errors without breaking production logic.
+Oh, I broke it so many times before... circles of circles.

 ## What's Inside
 - **agents/** – ready-to-use prompts for coordinator, fixer, reviewer, and pattern librarian roles